We just reached 30,000 articles on this wiki! 🥳

 Sonic The Hedgehog Genesis Level Select.png

-One of the most well-known codes in gaming history: press Up, Down, Left, Right on the title screen (three Downs if playing the JP version on a Japanese console), then hold A and press Start.
-In the original revision, the level order is different from the order in normal gameplay: Labyrinth and Star Light are earlier than they should be, and Marble and Spring Yard are later.
+One of the most well-known codes in gaming history: press Up, Down, Left, Right on the title screen (note: if you're playing revision 1 on a Japanese Mega Drive, you have to input the Down button three times instead of just once), then hold A and press Start.
+In the original release, the level order is different from the order in normal gameplay: Labyrinth and Star Light are earlier than they should be, and Marble and Spring Yard are later.
 In the Sonic Jam Official Guide, programmer Yuji Naka explained that this is because Labyrinth was supposed to be the second level, but was considered too much of a difficulty spike.
 This original level order actually showcases the levels getting more and more mechanical in theme, as Sonic gets closer and closer to Robotnik's Factory.

 (Source: Sonic Retro)